-From tiny startup to multi-national scale-up, growing a SaaS company is a rollercoaster ride of ever-changing problems.
+From tiny startup to multi-national scale-up, growing a SaaS company is a rollercoaster ride of ever-evolving challenges.

-Crossing the chasm is one of the biggest challenges you'll ever face, a huge hurdle that's claimed thousands of promising startups.
+Crossing the chasm is one of the biggest challenges you'll take on, a huge hurdle that's claimed thousands of promising startups.

-So to help you understand the problem, and deftly side-step it when the time comes, we've pulled together a complete, all-in-one guide to scaling a SaaS company - with actionable tips for selling to every type of buyer you'll encounter on your journey to true scale.
+So to help you understand it, and avoid common pitfalls when the time comes, we've pulled together a complete, all-in-one guide to scaling a SaaS company - with actionable tips for selling to every type of buyer you'll encounter on your journey to scale.

 What is the Chasm?